We are open:Monday to Friday, 8.30am to 3.30pm.

 Morning sessions run daily from Monday to Friday, commencing at 8.30 and finishing at 11.30am.
 Afternoon sessions run daily from Monday to Friday, commencing at 12.30pm and finishing at 3.30pm.
 We also have a lunch club that runs from 11.30am to 12.30pm.

 Funded children: No Charge.
 Children are eligible for up to 15 hours funding, in the term after that in which they turn three.
 This equates to 5 sessions at our Preschool.
 Children of working parents, may be entitled to 30 hours funding if they meet certain income criteria.

-Funded children: Any hours exceeding the 15 hour government funding, where no extended fundingis available, will be charged at £13.20 per session.
+Funded children: Any hours exceeding the 15 hour government funding, where no extended funding is available, will be charged at £13.50 per session.

 We offer a “lunch time” club (11.30pm – 12.30pm) Children can attend all day or the child can attend the lunch club with their normal session.
-We ask parents to provide their child with a packed lunch (nothing containing nuts please!) and drink.
-These sessions cost £4.50 and are helping to prepare the children for the transition into school.
+We ask parents to provide their child with a healthy packed lunch and drink.
+These sessions cost £4.60 and are helping to prepare the children for the transition into school.

 The children wear uniform on their top half – this consists of a tee shirt (£4) or polo shirt (£7) and a sweatshirt (£10) in royal blue with the Preschool logo on.
 These are available to purchase at any time in the setting.